frankie-yanfeng/frankie-yanfeng.github.io/_posts/2019-10-24-Golang_Low_Level_Programming-2019.md

 * used for runtime, os. syscall and net that interact with OS

 * uintptr: its width is not specified but is sufficient to hold all the bits of a pointer value.
-The uintptr type is used only for low-level programming, such as at the boundary of a Go program wit h a C library or an operating system
+The uintptr type is used only for low-level programming, such as at the boundary of a Go program wit h a C library or an operating system (unsigned integer wide enough to represent an address)

 ## Sizeof
 * unsafe.Sizeof: reporting the size in bytes of the representation of its operand, which may be an expression of any type; the expression is not evaluated.